Dennis Pruning Services

 Massachusetts Conservation Commission Requirements for Pruning Near Waterways & Protected Areas

 Tree work near wetlands, vernal pools, streams, rivers, or ponds in Dennis is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for activities within buffer zones (25–100 feet).
+Permits (NOI or RDA) are required for activities within buffer zones (25-100 feet).
 Environmental assessments must address soil stability, water quality, and root zone protection, with erosion controls and proper debris staging to prevent runoff.
-Seasonal restrictions protect nesting wildlife (March–August), and cavity trees are evaluated for bat and bird habitat in coordination with the Mass Division of Fisheries & Wildlife.
+Seasonal restrictions protect wildlife during nesting (March-August), and cavity trees are evaluated for bat and bird habitat.
+Coordination with the Dennis Conservation Commission and Mass Division of Fisheries & Wildlife is essential for rare species and habitat protection.

 Dennis Conservation Commission